Toby Driver: Early life and education

-Bands
+Career

-maudlin of the Well
+Maudlin of the Well

-Driver was a founding member of maudlin of the Well in 1996 along with Jason Byron and Greg Massi.
-They morphed into Kayo Dot in 2003 during the process of recording what would have been motW's fourth album, and titled Kayo Dot's henceforth first album Choirs of the Eye, due to label problems and the desire to move away from being pigeonholed in the metal scene.
-In 2009, due to fan requests and contributions, Driver, along with Terran Olson who was also still playing with Kayo Dot, reformed maudlin of the Well to record the digital album Part the Second, reuniting with guitarists Greg Massi, Josh Seipp-Williams, and drummer Sam Gutterman.
-The album contained five newly released songs, some of which were composed—partially at least—in the early days of the band (as far back as 1997), with lyrics co-written by Jason Byron and Toby Driver.
-Maudlin of the Well's style was always described by the band as "astral metal," referencing Driver and Byron's interest in astral projection.
+Driver was a founding member of Maudlin of the Well in 1996 along with Jason Byron and Greg Massi.
+They morphed into Kayo Dot in 2003 during the process of recording what would have been motW's fourth album, and titled Kayo Dot's henceforth first album Choirs of the Eye, due to label problems and the desire to avoid being pigeonholed in the metal scene.
+In 2009, due to fan requests and contributions, Driver and Terran Olson reformed Maudlin of the Well to record Part the Second, reuniting with guitarists Massi, Josh Seipp-Williams, and drummer Sam Gutterman.
+The album contained five newly released songs, some of which were at least partially composed in the early days of the band (as far back as 1997), with lyrics co-written by Byron and Driver.
+The band describes their style as "astral metal," referencing Driver and Byron's interest in astral projection.
 Driver has stated that he used astral projection and lucid dreaming as methods to retrieve music from the subconscious.
-Maudlin of the Well's lyrics deal with this topic, as well as the subjects of ghosts and the paranormal, the occult, kabbalah, nostalgia, and betrayal.
-The liner notes for their companion albums, Bath and Leaving Your Body Map (2001) contain a puzzle that leads to an as-yet-unknown solution.
+Maudlin of the Well's lyrics deal with this topic as well as ghosts and the paranormal, the occult, kabbalah, nostalgia, and betrayal.
+The liner notes and lyrics for companion albums Bath and Leaving Your Body Map (2001) contain a puzzle that leads to an as-yet-unknown solution.

 Kayo Dot

-Kayo Dot is Driver's main band, which began in 2003 and remains currently active.
-They have released eight full-length albums, an EP, a few live recordings, and a handful of remixes and singles.
+Kayo Dot began in 2003.
+They have released eleven full-length albums, an EP, a few live recordings, and a handful of remixes and singles.
 Kayo Dot's musical style shifts constantly, but maintains a ubiquitous aesthetic of darkness, surrealism, impressionism, hallucination, melodrama, and musical technicality.
 Driver is the only consistent member, although some members who have left the band in the past have returned for recordings or special live performances.
-Kayo Dot has an active touring schedule, averaging four months on the road per year, and having joined bands such as Pallbearer, Earth, Pelican, and Secret Chiefs 3 on tour.
-Kayo Dot has worked with several record labels including John Zorn's Tzadik, Robotic Empire, Holy Roar, Aaron Turner's Hydra Head Records, Antithetic Records, The Flenser, and Driver's own imprint, Ice Level Music.
+Kayo Dot has joined bands such as Pallbearer, Earth, Pelican, and Secret Chiefs 3 on tour, and worked with labels including John Zorn's Tzadik, Robotic Empire, Holy Roar, Aaron Turner's Hydra Head Records, Antithetic Records, The Flenser, and Driver's own imprint, Ice Level Music.

-Piggy Black Cross

-Piggy Black Cross is Driver's "Dark Industrial IDM" project with vocalist Bridget Bellavia.
-Thus far, they have released their music only digitally, first appearing on SoundCloud in March 2018.
-SputnikMusic.com has called it "a surreal, engrossing debut."